bsun0802/Zero-DCE/README.md

 Here are some of my thoughts during implementation of this non-reference image enhancement work,

 1. The paper claim the parameter E in exposure loss, being in range [0.4, 0.7] does not cast a significant difference on the model. **However, per my test E=0.6 works for this [SICE dataset](#dataset), all other E alwalys result in sub-optimal resutls.** For example when E < 0.6, instead of **increasing** the darken pixel values, the model will **decrease** the pixels values that are  more saturated (like white colored area and too bright area), resulting severe artifect in whitish objects and the border between dark and bright obejcts.

-3. My multiplier for Spatial Constancy Loss,  Exposure Loss, Color Constancy Loss, and Total Variation Loss are 8, 1.75, 1, 8 respectively, this differ from the paper because the loss function implementation can be the same but off by a constant.
+2. My multiplier for Spatial Constancy Loss,  Exposure Loss, Color Constancy Loss, and Total Variation Loss are 8, 1.75, 1, 8 respectively, this differ from the paper because the loss function implementation can be the same but off by a constant.
 For example, taking sum or taking mean, the loss are systematically the same but the magnitude are different,

-4. Oddly, I do train the network with number of light enhancement iterations n=8 as described in the paper, but the best results are coming from the 4-th iterations in the middle.
-You will find my comments about this in more details in the source code.
+## Optimization of Original ZeroDCE

+I devised a new version of ZeroDCE, which can achieve the same if not better results with 4-times of enhancement.
+The source code for this is under business license, if you want to know more about details.
+Shoot me an email bos AT usc DOT edu with subject ZeroDCE.

 ## License